-There are numerous specialized methods of solving the transport problem of linear programming, which make it possible to reduce the number of iterations during hand calculations.
+There are numerous specialized methods of solving the transport problem of linear programming, which makes it possible to reduce the number of iterations during hand calculations.
+Can be found several attempts of solving such problem of optimization for the main railway transport [11, 12].
 However, taking into account the fact that this model will be implemented into the operating information system of the metallurgical enterprise and that the dimension of the problem is relatively small (within the day only about 100 loading areas require empty railcars delivery and the number of railcar groups does not exceed 50), the universal simplex method can be used in the developed model.

-One of the program libraries of linear programming (API), for example, Linear Programming Library GIPALS32 [5], can be used for the automated model solution by the simplex method as well as for the integration of the model into the operating information system.
+One of the program libraries of linear programming (API), for example, Linear Programming Library GIPALS32 [13], can be used for the automated model solution by the simplex method as well as for the integration of the model into the operating information system.

-The research group believes that the algorithm of "The optimal routes table" described in the paper should be used to search for the least time route of the transport network and to calculate the time consumption $C{\it kij}$ on delivery of empty railcars from the starting station of each route i to the final j-th stations.
+The research group believes that the algorithm of "The optimal routes table" described in the paper should be used to search for the least time route of the transport network and to calculate the time consumption C{kij} on delivery of empty railcars from the starting station of each route i to the final j-th stations.